Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Oscillation Probability

 \section{Oscillation Probability}

-In order to obtain the probabilities in the matter, one has to solve the neutrino propagation equation with the total Hamiltonian given by \eqref{eq:H-tot-st}.
+The effective matter interaction Hamiltonian in flavour basis is given as follows, where $V_{CC} =\sqrt{2}G_F N_e $ is the charge current interaction potential, $V_{NC} =-\sqrt{2}G_F N_n/2 $ is the neutral current interaction potential, $G_F$ is the Fermi coupling constant, $ N_e$, and $N_n $ correspond to electron density and neutron density, respectively, of the medium in which neutrinos travel.
+In order to obtain the probabilities in the matter, one has to solve the neutrino propagation equation with the total Hamiltonian given as follows.

+where the propagation medium has been considered to be the earth matter with neutron density being equal to electron density, i.e, $N_e=N_n$ and the matter potential term is $A=2\sqrt{2}G_F N_e E_\nu$ with neutrino energy $E_\nu$ and the mass squared differences are given as $\Delta_{ij}=m_j^2-m_i^2$ where $m_i$'s are mass eigenvalues.
 This would require diagonalization of the total Hamiltonian to go to the matter mass basis.
-However, this possesses difficulty even in the three flavour case and one has to resort to approximate methods.
-A comprehensive review of the various approximations used in the three flavour case has been discussed recently in \cite{Parke:2019jyu}.
-In the context of this work, we have considered the two mass scale dominance (TMSD) approximation with $\Delta_{21}$ set as zero similar to the OMSD approximation in three flavour framework.
-This approximation allows us to obtain compact analytic expressions for the probabilities which can facilitate the understanding of the underlying physics.
+However, this poses difficulty even in the three flavour case and one has to resort to approximate methods.
+A comprehensive review of the various approximations used in the three flavour case has been discussed in \cite{Parke:2019jyu}.
+There are two well-known methods: (I) OMSD approx., (II) $\alpha-s_{13}$ approx. These two methods can also be used for the 3+1 framework.
+The $\alpha-s_{13}$ method for the sterile case has been done in ref.\cite{Chattopadhyay:2022ftv}.

+In the context of this work, we have considered the two mass scale dominance(TMSD) approximation with $\Delta_{21}$ set as zero, similar to the well known one mass scale dominance(OMSD) approximation\cite{Banuls:2001zn} in three flavour case.
+TMSD approximation allows us to obtain compact analytic expressions for the probabilities in the matter, which can facilitate the understanding of the underlying physics in the 3+1 framework.
+Although we have used the TMSD approx. for analytical calculations, in the numerical analysis, we consider the current best fit value of $\Delta_{21}$.